rui314/mold/docs/mold.md

   `--disable-new-dtags`, `mold` emits `DT_RPATH` for `--rpath` instead.

 * `--execute-only`:

-  Traditionally, most processors require both executable and readable bits to 1 to make the page executable, which allows machine code to be read as data at runtime.
-This is actually what an attacker often does after gaining a limited control of a process to find pieces of machine code they can use to gain the full control of the process.
-As a mitigation, some recent processors allows "execute-only" pages.
+  Traditionally, setting the executable bit to 1 for a memory page implies that the page also become readable, which allows machine code to be read as data at runtime.
+That is actually what an attacker often does after gaining a limited control of a process to find pieces of machine code they can use to gain the full control of the process.
+As a mitigation, recent processors including some ARM64 ones allows "execute-only" pages.
   If a page is execute-only, you can call a function there as long as you know its address but can't read it as data.

-  This option marks text segments execute-only.
-This option currently works only on some ARM64 processors.
+  This option marks text segments as execute-only by setting just the "X" bit instead of "RX".
+Note that on most systems, the absence of the "R" bit in the text segment serves just as a hint.
+If you run a program linked with `--execute-only` on a processor that doesn't support execute-only pages, your executable will likely still function normally, but the text segment will remain readable.

 * `--exclude-libs`=_libraries_ ...:
   Mark all symbols in the given _libraries_ hidden.